 - where scrub cover is equal to or above 5%, maintain between 5% and 10% scrub cover over the parcel

-- harrow or roll on historic or archaeological features
+- prevent additional scrub encroachment on historic or archaeological features

 - allow bare ground to cover more than 5% of the option area, and only in the form of small, well-distributed areas

 - allow more than 5 square metres of localised patches of bare ground around rabbit warrens by year 2

 - top more than 50% of the total area in any one year

 - from the start of October to end of July, top except in patches to control injurious weeds and invasive non-native species